nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 __Format:__ `delete_finance INDEX`:

-This allows us to delete the finance record with the ID of 1.
+This allows us to delete the finance record with the ID of `INDEX`.

 Currently, our NUStorage only contains one record, as shown below:
 ![Finance tab finding ID](images/finance_finding_ID.jpg)